π π Getting Started

 Remember to keep the hosted file updated to use the latest features and bug fixes.

-If youβre using a bundler like Vite, Webpack, or Rollup, install UIElement via NPM:
+If youβre using a bundler like Vite, Webpack, or Rollup, install UIElement via NPM or Bun:

 npm install @zeix/ui-element